Lectrum/breakpoints-json/README.md

 `npm install -D breakpoints-json`

-We use `-D` flags that is the same as `--save-dev`.
-In this case the package will appear in your devDependencies.
-It is a right way, because you only need to use it during local development.
+We use `-D` flag that is the same as `--save-dev`.
+In this case, the package will appear in your devDependencies.
+It is a right way because you only need to use it during local development.

 ## Usage